johnhays/ircNodeDashboard/README.md

     **node webserver.js**

-5. Open a web browser and see if you see the webpage, if so then kill (Control-C) the program
+5. Open a web browser and see if you see the webpage using either http://localhost or http://**the ip address** (if you have been successful kill (Control-C) the program)

 Running ircNodeDashboard
 ------------------------